Finding the most comfortable bath shapes and styles: A breakdown

 Oval bathtubs can come in a selection of designs, including freestanding baths or a classic roll top bath.
 The oval shape bath, particularly with a freestanding tub, is made out of dense materials that often result in heavy tubs.
-Cast iron and stone resin, although retains heat, are extremely durable and very heavy materials.
+Cast iron and stone resin, although retaining heat, are extremely durable and very heavy materials.
 You may have to reinforce your bathroom floors in order to install such a tub, depending on whether there is enough space.
-If reinforcing isn’t an option, there are lighter materials such as acrylic that oval-shaped baths can be are built out of.
+If reinforcing isn’t an option, there are lighter materials such as acrylic that oval-shaped baths can be built out of.
 This is often a good choice for contemporary freestanding baths and a double ended bath.
 Corner baths and an inset bath can also be made from lighter pieces.

 Other bathtub shapes